 It is made from small shrimps mixed with rice gruel and “angkak”, a herb that gives reddish coloring.
 The mixture is preserved and fermented in earthen jar for 3 days.

 Mrs. Luzvimin also told us how Balaw-Balaw became famous for serving exotic and native dishes.
-This has resulted to famous personalities visiting and eating at the restaurant.
+This has resulted in famous personalities visiting and eating at the restaurant.
 The likes of which included Anthony Bourdain, Andrew Zimmern, presidents, and diplomats among others.
 True enough, one of the things that immediately caught our attention upon entering the dining area was the menu board promising exotic dishes.

 Our lunch menu consisted of creamy Soup no. 5, Cream Dory wrapped in alagaw leaves, Baked Mussels with cheese and balaw-balaw, Sizzling Tapang Kabayo, family sized Minaluto, crispy alamang, and turon ala mode for dessert.